Boundedness of the space of stable logarithmic maps: Subdivisions

+\begin{remark} When the Artin fan $\cX$ has a cover by \emph{open} Artin \emph{sub}cones, the argument of \cite[Lemma 8.7]{AMR} can be used to show that the resulting strict morphism $\cY \to \cA^n$ is an open embedding.
+If $\cX$ has faithful monodromy, then the proof of Theorem~\ref{thm:subdiv} shows that the barycentric subdivision of $\cX$ has an open cover by subcones.
+Combining this with the previous observation, we observe that if $\cX$ is an Artin fan without monodromy then applying Theorem~\ref{thm:subdiv} after barycentric subdivision yields an open substack of $\cA^n$.
+This is illustrated in Figures \ref{Fig:nodal-blowup} and \ref{Fig:whitney-blowup}.
+One barycentric subdivision suffices for our theorem, but in Figure \ref{Fig:nodal-blowup} a second barycentric subdivision is needed to embed the complex as a fan. \end{remark}

 With notation as in the statement and proof of the theorem, consider the set $S' \subset S$ consisting of strict maps $\cA \rightarrow \cY$ such that the composite $\cA\to \cX$ is not strict.
-These correspond to the exceptional divisors of $\cY \to \cX$: each of the generators of $\cA^{S'}$ pulls back to a line bundle and section $(\cL_i, s_i)$ on $\cY$ vanishing along an exceptional divisor of the projective morphism $\cY \rightarrow \cX$.
+These correspond to the exceptional divisors of $\cY \to \cX$: each of the generators of $\cA^{S'}$ pulls back to a line bundle and section $(\cL_i, \sigma_i)$ on $\cY$ vanishing along an exceptional divisor of the projective morphism $\cY \rightarrow \cX$.

-\begin{corollary} Let $X$ be a logarithmic scheme.
-Then there is a logarithmic modification $\Psi : Y \rightarrow X$ with relatively ample line bundle $L$, as well as line bundles and sections $(L_i, s_i)$ on $Y$ vanishing along subschemes $E_i \subset Y$, having the following properties: \begin{enumerate}[label=(\roman{*})] \item The morphism $\Psi$ is projective, logarithmically \'etale, and surjective. \item $\Psi$ is an isomorphism away from the locus $\cup_{i}E_{i}$. \item We have $L = \bigotimes L_i^{\otimes m_i}$ with $m_i$ negative. \item $Y$ has Deligne-Faltings logarithmic structure. \item If $X$ is logarithmically smooth, then the underlying structure $\uY$ is smooth in the usual sense.
+\begin{corollary} Let $X$ be a noetherian logarithmic stack whose logarithmic strata are locally connected in the smooth topology.
+Then there is a logarithmic modification $\Psi : Y \rightarrow X$ with relatively ample line bundle $L$, as well as line bundles and sections $(L_i, s_i)$ on $Y$ vanishing along substacks $E_i \subset Y$, having the following properties: \begin{enumerate}[label=(\roman{*})] \item The morphism $\Psi$ is projective, logarithmically \'etale, and surjective. \item $\Psi$ is an isomorphism away from the locus $\cup_{i}E_{i}$. \item We have $L = \bigotimes L_i^{\otimes m_i}$ with $m_i$ negative. \item $Y$ has Deligne-Faltings logarithmic structure. \item If $X$ is logarithmically smooth, then the underlying structure $\uY$ is smooth in the usual sense.